 BY PASTOR T. O. BANSO

 Judges 20:18-42 records the war between the tribes of Israel and the tribe of Benjamin, one of the tribes of Israel.
-Some men of Gibeah of Benjamin had raped to death the concubine of a Levite (Judg 19:25-30).
+Some men of Gibeah of Benjamin had raped to death the concubine of a Levite (Judges 19:25-30).
 Israel demanded that the tribe of Benjamin should deliver up those who committed the crime.
 However, the Benjamites refused, and Israel was, therefore, forced to go to battle with them in order to punish this evil.

-The first time, the Benjamites killed twenty-two thousand men of the Israelites (Judg 20:21).
+The first time, the Benjamites killed twenty-two thousand men of the Israelites (Judges 20:21).
 After this defeat, they encouraged themselves and asked the LORD again if they should still go to fight the Benjamites; He said yes (verse 23).
 However, the Benjamites killed an additional eighteen thousand Israelites (verse 25).
 This was not because of any sin, as in the case of battle of Ai.
 Achan had sinned in the war against Jericho and the Israelites were defeated at Ai.
-It was after Achan had been fished out and stoned to death together with his children (Josh 7) that they could defeat the people of Ai.
+It was after Achan had been fished out and stoned to death together with his children (Joshua 7) that they could defeat the people of Ai.
 However, in the war that God gave them approval to go and fight against the Benjamites, the tribes of Israel did not sin, yet they were defeated!

 After the erring tribe of Benjamin had defeated the other tribes of Israel the second time, the Israelites were not bitter against God, though they cried and fasted and sacrificed to God.
 That showed they still trusted Him; they had not given up on God for disappointing them!